Is Now the Right Time for Senior Living?

-Some seniors may want to stay in their own homes as long as possible, opting for familiar surroundings and relying on family and friends if they need help.
-While some people are happy and able to support their senior loved ones—and some senior loved ones are happy with this arrangement as well—there can be a cost in terms of time, energy, stress and independence.*
+For many seniors, the desire to age in place is understandable.
+The comfort of familiar surroundings and the reliance on family and friends for support can be compelling reasons to stay at home.
+However, while some people are happy and able to support their senior loved ones—and some senior loved ones are happy with this arrangement as well—there can be a cost in terms of time, energy, stress, and independence.

-Home care from personal service workers can be an alternative or supplement to family support, but some seniors can feel uncomfortable about allowing a stranger into their home, Ms. Henderson added*.
-And for seniors who require round-the-clock care, homecare can be the most expensive option: “A friend of mine died at home five years ago,” Ms. Henderson explains.
-“He had 12-hour shifts, two private caregivers and the cost was $10,000 per month.”*
+Home care from personal service workers can be an alternative or supplement to family support, but some seniors can feel uncomfortable about allowing a stranger into their home.
+And for seniors who require round-the-clock care, homecare costs can escalate quickly, running into thousands of dollars per month.

 Helpful Resources